chensxb97/ferryServiceVRP/datasets/README.md

 # Datasets

-This folder contains sample datasets that represent test cases for the optimisation problem.
+To verify the correctness of the outputs from the optimisation models, it is necessary to run test cases.
+This folder contains 32 sample datasets to be tested on the optimisation models.

 ## Dataset naming convention

+The datasets are divided into two categories: Randomised and Clustered.

+# Randomised
+Randomised datasets are those where the zones of interest are equally dispersed across the map.
+For example, orders from zones 1, 10 and 15 are almost equally separated from each other, no distinguishable cluster can be observed.

-Example of a dataset: *HL1.csv*
+Example of a randomised dataset: *HL1*

 The first alphabet represents the busyness of the depots.